rOpenGov/usdoj/README.md

 library(usdoj)
 ```

-Return a dataframe with 50 results starting at the latest recorded press releases.
+Return a dataframe with 50 of the latest recorded blog entries recorded.
 Data is cleaned.
 ```
 doj_blog_entries()
 ```

-Return a dataframe with 10 results starting from the latest recorded press releases.
+Return a dataframe with 10 of the latest recorded press releases.
 Data is cleaned.
 ```
 doj_press_releases(n_results = 10, search_direction = "DESC")
 ```

-Return a dataframe with 130 results starting from the earliest recorded press releases.
+Return a dataframe with 130 of the earliest recorded speeches.
 Data is not cleaned.
 ```
 doj_speeches(n_results = 130, search_direction = "ASC", clean = FALSE)
 ```

-Return a dataframe with 50 results where the body text includes keyword(s).
+Return a dataframe with 50 of the latest recorded blog entries where the body text includes keyword(s).
 ```
 doj_blog_entries(keyword = c("weapons", "firearms"))
 ```